davidrobles/mauler/README.md

 Mauler
 ======

-Mauler is a JavaScript framework for playing abstract strategy games.
+Mauler is a JavaScript framework for abstract strategy games.

 Games
 -----